 - Jones guested on two songs by The Beatles, contributing backing vocals and sound effects on "Yellow Submarine" and alto saxophone on "You Know My Name (Look Up the Number)".
 The former is available on both Revolver and Yellow Submarine, and the latter on Past Masters.

 - Jones plays percussion on "All Along the Watchtower" from Electric Ladyland by The Jimi Hendrix Experience.
 He had also originally played piano on the song, but as he was intoxicated during recording, his superb natural musical abilities failed him for once, and his piano playing was eventually mixed out.

 - He also attended (but did not perform at) the Monterey Pop Festival, where he introduced Hendrix to the audience.
 He can briefly be glimpsed in the 1968 concert film Monterey Pop.

 - Stage Names: In his early days as a musician he performed under the name "Elmo Lewis" after one of his idols, American blues singer and slide guitarist Elmore James.

 - Jones sang co-lead vocals on one Stones song: their Cover Version of "Walking the Dog" from their debut album.
 He also sang backup on a number of their early recordings.

 - Outside of the Stones, Jones contributed the lead vocals (as well as handclaps) to "365 Rolling Stones" by The Andrew Oldham Orchestra.

-- Troubled, but Cute: Probably the most conventionally attractive member of the Stones, but also one with major issues.
-Keith Richards — absolutely no slouch in the issues department himself — has stated that for every personal demon he had, he'd wager Brian had forty-five more.
+- Troubled, but Cute: Probably the most conventionally attractive member of the Stones, but also the one with major issues.
+It says a lot that Keith Richards — absolutely no slouch in the issues department himself — has stated that for every personal demon he had, he'd wager Brian had forty-five more.